heidi-holappa/comparison-analyzer/docs/general-information.md

 The application uses the following libraries to process information: [pysam](https://pysam.readthedocs.io/en/latest/), [gffutils](http://daler.github.io/gffutils/) and [pyfaidx](https://github.com/mdshw5/pyfaidx/)

 The application expects the user to provide the following files:
-1. A GTF-file produced by gffcompare.
+1. a GTF-file produced by gffcompare.
 The gffcompare should be run with the GTF-file produced by IsoQuant and a reference GTF-file.
-2. The reference GTF-file
+2. the reference GTF-file
-3. BAM-file containing the reads
+3. reference FASTA-file.
-4. (Optional and currently unnecessary) reference FASTA-file.
+4. BAM-file containing the reads
-5. A TSV-file produced by IsoQuant ending in 'model_reads.tsv'
+5. a TSV-file produced by IsoQuant ending in 'model_reads.tsv'

 User should provide additional arguments to define
 - the gffcompare class-codes to select transcripts for processing
-- the offset -case that will be looked into
+- the range of offset cases that will be looked into

 With optional arguments user can adjust debugging, creating simple additional statistics or to force recreating the sqlite3-databases created by gffutils.
 For more information see [instruction manual](instruction-manual.md)